 Buy the stock.

-Once that you've found Invesco S&P SmallCap Industrials ETF on your broker, you can submit a purchase order to buy the stock for $92.90 a share (current price).
-Note that depending on when you decide to buy the stock, the stock might be higher or lower than the price listed.
-You may also be able to purchase fractional shares, depending on your broker.
+Once that you've found Invesco S&P SmallCap Industrials ETF on your broker, submit a purchase order to buy shares of the stock (currently $118.63 a share).
+Depending on when you purchase, the stock might be higher or lower than the price listed.
+You may also be able to purchase fractional shares depending on your broker.

-Once your order is fulfilled, you've just bought your first shares of Invesco S&P SmallCap Industrials ETF.
-Congratulations!
+Once your order gets fulfilled, you've purchased your first shares of Invesco S&P SmallCap Industrials ETF.

 When submitting your order, you may choose to buy shares of Invesco S&P SmallCap Industrials ETF at the market price with a market order or at a set price using a limit order.

 By default all purchases are considered market orders unless specified otherwise.
-Limit orders are great if you only want to buy shares of PSCI if it reaches a certain price.
+Limit orders are great for when you only want to buy shares of PSCI at a specific price.

 Should You Buy PSCI Stock Now?

-In the past week, the price per share of Invesco S&P SmallCap Industrials ETF has gone down ↓0.82 (-0.87%) and the daily volume has decreased slightly.
-You should buy PSCI now if you think the stock will recover soon, or wait until you think the stock is done dropping.
+In the past week the price per share of Invesco S&P SmallCap Industrials ETF has gone up ↑0.42 (0.36%) while the daily volume has dropped by more than half.
+You should buy PSCI now if you think the stock will continue going up in price.

-In the end no one nor metric can really tell you whether or not you should buy PSCI today.
-You should be comfortable with the risk of the investment and buy only when you believe the time is right.
+In the end, you should be comfortable with the risk of the investment and only buy shares of PSCI when you feel the time is right.